brandonrivera123/brandonrivera123/README.md

 - ✏️ I am currently working on a portfolio website to help showcase what I have learned about web development.
 - 👨🏼‍💻 I am learning anything and everything I can.
 - 🥅 2022 Goals: Collaborate on open source projects and be more active in development community.
-- ⚡️ Fun Facts: I play violin 🎻, piano 🎹, and like developing games 🎮 with the Unity Game Engine.
+- ⚡️ Fun Facts: I play violin 🎻, piano 🎹, and like developing games 🎮 with the Unity Game Engine outside of work.

 ### Connect with me: